Grimes Glen Park, Naples

 Waterway: Grimes Creek.
 The first major waterfall is formed by the tributary Springstead Creek as it empties into the glen.
 Grimes Creek is a tributary to Naples Creek, which empties into Canandaigua Lake.

 Seasons/Hours: Open year-round, from dawn until dusk.

 Handicap accessibility: No.

 Pets: Allowed if on a leash.
-For your pet’s safety, and the safety of other hikers, keep your pet on the leash!
-It doesn’t matter if your dog is “friendly,” it’s the law.
-Please clean up after.
+For your pet’s safety, and the safety of other hikers, keep your pet on the leash.
+It doesn’t matter if your dog is “friendly,” it’s the law, and it’s for everyone’s safety.

 Swimming: Often the pool below the second falls is deep enough to wade in.

 Accommodations: The building near the parking lot has restrooms.